The Very Best Way to Store Asparagus So It Lasts

-We're in the middle of asparagus season, and it's easy to get lured into buying bunches of the sweet spring vegetable.
-But the longer asparagus sits in the fridge, the more the ends are going to dry out, resulting in more to trim off and less to eat.
-Let me show you the best way to extend the life of your asparagus and keep it from drying out.
+If you’re at the store or farmers market and pick up a large bunch of fresh asparagus, you might be tempted to simply place them in one of the drawers in your fridge.
+The longer asparagus sits in the fridge, though, the more the ends are going to dry out, resulting in more to trim off and less to eat.
+Here is the best way to extend the life of your asparagus and keep it from drying out.